oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

     ![DB Vault](./images/dv-005.png "Add objects to the Realm to protect")

 8. Make sure you have an authorized user in the realm.
-In this step, we will add `EMPLOYEESEARCH_PROD` as a realm authorized owner
+In this step, we will add `EMPLOYEESEARCH_PROD` as a realm authorized owner.
+This will be the only user who can use their system or object privileges to access the protected objects.

     ```
     <copy>./dv_add_auth_to_realm.sh</copy>